 "It was key for us to not only create a memorable and timeless mnemonic but also to make the tagline hummable and singable,” said Umut Ozaydinli, chief of possibilities at Deviant Ventures.

-“Taste the Feeling” is the first Coke-branded song in recent memory to include
+In fact, “Taste the Feeling” is the first Coke-branded song in recent memory to include the brand name (Coca-Cola is mentioned twice) and tagline in the lyrics.

 “It’s a feel-good song I think people will enjoy and want to download.
 I’m proud to stand behind it,” said Conrad, who recently released his debut EP, All I Know, and kicks off a U.S. tour tomorrow night in New York City.